NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 6.3.
 For **Data Treatment Protocol**, the second page, embodies *Part 2: Steps*, containing the *Step* number box, *Algorithm applied*, *Resulting data* and *Parameters* fields to be completed with free text.
 Steps can be deleted by selecting the checkbox *Delete this step* and extended by pressing the *+Add another step* button.

-7. By clicking  the red *Submit protocol* button at the bottom of the last page of the protocol questionnaire (second page for Sample **Preparation Protocol** and **Data Treatment Protocol** and third page for the **Measurement Protocol**), a page embodying the *Preview protocol* (Fig. Preview protocol page) will appear so the protocol can be proofread before submission.
+7.By clicking  the red *Submit protocol* button at the bottom of the last page of the protocol questionnaire (second page for Sample **Preparation Protocol** and **Data Treatment Protocol** and third page for the **Measurement Protocol**), a page embodying the *Preview protocol* (Fig. Preview protocol page) will appear so the protocol can be proofread before submission.

-8. If everything it’s alright, the protocol can be committed by pressing the *Submit protocol* button.
+8.If everything it’s alright, the protocol can be committed by pressing the *Submit protocol* button.
 If corrections/modifications are needed, by pressing the *Make more changes* button, editing can be done in any part or area of the protocol by being redirected at *Part 1: General information* and moving towards the *Preview protocol* page.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/tree/master/ACEnano%20manuals/Images/Home_page.png" width="500" title= "Home page">
 </p>

-9. After pressing the *Submit protocol* button from *Preview protocol* page, the new added protocol will appear on top of the *LATEST POSTS* list with the flag *protocol*,  a small description and the type of the protocol and the date when it was published(submitted).
+9.After pressing the *Submit protocol* button from *Preview protocol* page, the new added protocol will appear on top of the *LATEST POSTS* list with the flag *protocol*,  a small description and the type of the protocol and the date when it was published(submitted).

 ## How do I create a new data workflow?
 The data warehouse offers long-term storage of data produced by the nanosafety community.
 The data warehouse aims to support the data harmonisation and the implementation of FAIR principles towards the goal of generating a reference resource for nanomaterials risk assessment.